Monash-FIT3170/Behind-The-Veil/README.md

 ```text
 mongoimport --username meteor-main --password xxxxxx mongodb+srv://cluster0.d99ecyx.mongodb.net --db meteor --collection test --file mockdata\presentation\artists50.json --jsonArray
 ```
+---
+## Pull Request (PR) Strategy
+The Pull Request (PR) strategy outlines the process for contributing and reviewing code within the project.
+Having a PR ensures that all changes are reviewed, tested, and documented properly before being merged into the `main` branch.
+The strategy is designed to maintain high-quality code, encourage team collaboration, and keep a agreed upon standard of code within the team.
+### Chosen Workflow: Gitflow
+The 10 Bridesmaids have elected to use the Gitflow workflow for this git repository.
+Instead of a single main branch, this workflow uses two branches to record the history of the project.
+The `main` branch stores the official release history which will then be used to deploy the application, and the `develop` branch serves as an integration branch for features.
+### Overview of the PR Workflow
+The following is the guidelines to the workflow for the 10 Bridesmaids codebase:
+1. **Branch Creation:**
+   - Each developer works on a separate feature or bugfix branch, forked from the `develop`.
+   - Branch naming conventions:
+   `<bugfix/feature>/<ticket-id>-brief-name-of-ticket`

+   > For example: feature/86cuw4kj1-unresponded-booking-alert
+2. **Development:**
+   - Code changes are made and tested locally on the new branch.

+3. **Commit and Push:**
+   - Developers commit their changes and push them to the repository.
+   - Commit message conventions:
+   `<bugfix/feature>/<ticket brief message about the changes made`

+   > For example: feature/86cuw4kj1 added the email api to send user for each unresponded booking

+4. **Open a PR:**
+   - Once a feature or task is complete, a pull request is opened against the `develop` branch.
+   - The PR should include a detailed description of the changes and the link of the ticket it addresses.
+   - This includes any mock data that needs to be added.

+5. **Code Review:**
+   - The code reviewers for that sprint are assigned to review the code, check for quality, and provide feedback.
+   - A detailed guide to the code review standards and process steps is linked here for developer use.
+Please refer to: [Code Review Checklist](doc/Code-review-checklist.pdf)

+6. **Feedback and Changes:**
+   - The developer addresses the feedback and pushes any necessary changes.

+7. **Approval and Merge:**
+   - Once approved, the branch is <mark>squash merged</mark> into the `develop` branch.
+The PR is then closed and the branch is deleted remotely.
+   > ✏️ Note: The reason a **squash merge** was chosen as our merge method was due to some of our team members being relatively new to versioning sometimes duplicate commits occured from rebasing/merging.
+Squash merges ensures even if the developer or the reviewer missed the duplicate commit issue, main branch would have a clean commit log history.

+---
 ## Git Help

  This file is for all the git issues and their resolution that I've come across before, more than welcome to add to it if you find a solution online to an issue you've had.